Cara Heads Slaughter, OLY, M.A., Founder, Head Coach

 Cara Heads Slaughter is one of the most sought-after weightlifting coaches in the DC metro region providing guidance to over 100 athletes and coaches each week.
 Certified as a USAW International Coach, Cara has served as a competition coach at every level- local, national and international, including as a coach at the 2016 USA Olympic Team Trials.
 Athletes under Cara's guidance have earned numerous medals at national and international competitions.
 Additionally, Cara is certified as a IWF Coach Course Instructor and a USAW Coach Course Lead Instructor.
 Cara has been appointed by USA Weightlifting to assist at numerous USAW training camps, as a Team Leader and Team Coach of international teams, and as a presenter at the USAW Coaching Symposium.

 Cara enjoyed a successful 18-year career as an elite weightlifter, earning 2 junior and 8 senior national championship titles, setting numerous junior and senior American records, and representing Team USA at 6 world championships and as a member of the 2000 USA Olympic Team in Sydney.
-In recognition of her career, Cara will be formally inducted into the USA Weightlifting Hall of Fame in April 2020.
+In recognition of her career, Cara was inducted into the USA Weightlifting Hall of Fame in 2020.

 Throughout her career, Cara was provided the unique opportunity to train at top USA Weightlifting regional weightlifting training centers, including as a resident athlete at the Olympic Training Center, and to learn from some of the most respected weightlifting coaches in the United States- Tony Ciarelli, Michael Cohen, Bob Morris, and Dr. Kyle Pierce.